Florida Department of Corrections: Martin Tabert

 In December of 1921, 22-year-old Martin Tabert was arrested in Leon County for vagrancy.
 Tabert was ordered to pay $25 or spend three months at hard labor.
 His family immediately sent him $25 plus an additional $25 so he could return home, but through mishandling, the Leon County court never received the money.
 Tabert was sent to the Putnam Lumber Company in Dixie County as a part of the convict lease system, where he worked in the swamps cutting and clearing timber.
 In his time working for the Putnam Lumber Company, Tabert was subjected to physical abuse by the whipping boss, Walter Higginbotham, on a daily basis.
 When Tabert could no longer work due to injury and exhaustion, Higginbotham propped him up on his swollen feet and flogged him an estimated 50 times with a 5-foot leather strap.
 Tabert died that night.

 In the aftermath of his death, Tabert's parents brought the case to the attention of those in charge in Tallahassee.
 The story gained national newspaper coverage and Higginbotham was tried for first-degree murder, but he was later acquitted.
 The Florida legislature immediately ordered a joint House-Senate committee to investigate Tabert's death and conduct a thorough investigation of all convict camps where cruelty had been charged.
-In a 31-1 vote held on April 20, 1923, the convict lease system was officially abolished.
+In a 31–1 vote held on April 20, 1923, the convict lease system was officially abolished.
 About a month later, the Senate passed a bill prohibiting the use of corporal punishment on county convicts.
 Governor Cary Hardee signed both bills into law.

 Leadership of Leonard Chapman

 In 1932, Leonard Chapman was appointed as the new warden at the State Prison Farm in Raiford, Florida.
 Chapman held this position for 25 years and implemented numerous reforms.
 Under his leadership, he introduced changes concerning improved health services, education, working habits, and contact with the community.
 Chapman forbade the word "convict" and instead encouraged the use of the term "inmate" for those in custody.
 He also introduced staff uniforms and grade school, including courses in carpentry, millwork, and plumbing.
-Chain-link fences are also replaced by solid barriers so that inmates could see the outside world.
+Solid barriers are also replaced by Chain-link fences so that inmates could see the outside world.
 By the end of the 1930s, horizontally striped inmate uniforms are also discontinued and all institutions are equipped with plumbing systems and electricity.
 In 1936, all wardens began fingerprinting inmates upon entry.